1-877-929-7245

 Day 1 - Arrival in the Peruvian capital, Lima

-On arrival, you transfer to our modern, four-star hotel in the Miraflores district of the Peruvian capital.
-Once known as the 'City of Kings', Lima is one of South America's most populus cities and has redefined itself as Latin America's trendiest food destination.
+With jaw-dropping views and once-in-a-lifetime adventures ahead, your South American vacation begins today as you touch down in Lima.
+Make your own way to our modern, four-star hotel in the Miraflores district of the Peruvian capital.
+Once known as the "City of Kings," Lima is one of South America's most populous cities and holds the title of Latin America's trendiest food destination.

 Includes